 In Krupp’s words, “Restaurant curbside pick-up is a safe and contactless way for health-conscious shoppers to receive their food items, and would be a good alternative for many immuno-compromised SNAP recipients who are struggling to access their eligible benefits.”

 “Restaurants have been one of the hardest hit industries since the onset of the gathering restrictions, and they are also near and dear to so many of us that work in the industry and that patronize our local eateries,” adds Krupp.
 “Allowing them to recover some revenue by providing eligible raw ingredients and ready-to-prepare meals to the large number of people receiving SNAP benefits would increase their odds of surviving the pandemic so they can continue to service their communities when we emerge from social distancing.”

 OneDine provides an automated POS solution designed BY people in the restaurant industry, FOR people in the restaurant industry.
-From the early days of the COVID-19 crisis, they have worked to provide their touchless solution to all restaurants for free to help them optimize off-premises revenues during the restrictions resulting from the pandemic.
+From the early days of the COVID-19 crisis, they have worked to provide their touchless solution to all restaurants for free to help them optimize off-premise revenues during the restrictions resulting from the pandemic.

 OneDine’s technology eliminates the need for hand-held menus and the passing of credit cards, receipt holders, pens, etc. by turning your parking lot into a touch-free takeout zone.
 All setup and transaction fees will be waived to support restaurants during the COVID-19 crisis, and there is no commitment or contract required.
 All tech is free of charge, and restaurants can be onboarded, at no cost, in as little as 72 hours.
 Normal credit card processing fees still apply.

 This petition is just one more way in which OneDine hopes to help restaurants navigate these uncertain times.